pyeve/eve/docs/config.rst

                                 ``'datasource': {'default_sort': [('name',
                                 1)]}``

-                                For more informations on sort and filters see :ref:`filters`.
+                                For more information on sort and filters see :ref:`filters`.

 ``aggregation``                 Aggregation pipeline and options.
 When used all